-Tena Ko sah Shrine – Close to the Tabantha Great Bridge, high up on the Ancient Columns, among the ruins, you’ll find it.
+Tena Ko sah – Close to the Tabantha Great Bridge, high up on the Ancient Columns, among the ruins … you’ll find it.

-Akh Va’quot Shrine – South from the Heabra Mountains, there is a deeper lake.
+Akh Va’quot – South from the Heabra Mountains, there is a rather deep lake.
 This is where you’ll find Rito Village and the shrine.
-If you haven’t this far, be sure to pick up pieces of cold resistance gear from the armor vendor.
-You’ll need them for the next shrines.
+If you haven’t so far, be sure to pick up pieces of cold resistance gear from the armor vendor in the village.
+You’ll need them for the upcoming shrines.

-Sha Gehma Shrine – This one is at the northernmost part of Tabantha Tundra.
-If you use the shield to glide, you’ll get there in no time.
+Sha Gehma – This one is at the northernmost part of Tabantha Tundra.
+If you use the shield gliding, you’ll get there in no time.

-Hia Miu Shrine – At the absolute most northwestern point of the map, northwest of Icefall Foothills.
-You can reach it by paragliding in from the mountains on the east.
+Hia Miu – At the absolute most northwestern point of the map, northwest of Icefall Foothills.
+You can reach it by paragliding in from the mountains.

-Shada Naw Shrine – Just North of Selmie’s Spot, northwest from Hebra East Summit.
+Shada Naw – Just North of Selmie’s Spot, northwest from Hebra East Summit.

 6. North Lomei Labyrinth

 6. Qaza Tokki Shrine entrance.